smaurice101/readthedocs/docs/source/tmlbuilds.rst

 Below describes how TML (Viper/HPDE) optimizes ML models for each sliding time window:

-1. Sliding time window can be expanded to increase the model training data sets for ML models
+1. TML processes each sliding time window which can be expanded to increase the model training data sets for ML models
  a.
-For Gas production model: I configured TML training dataset to be 300 data points for each variable in the model (dependent and independent variables)
- b.
-More training data allows TML to learn the patters effectively, BUT because TML does ALL of this processing IN-MEMORY having too large of a training dataset  will slow down TML processing/ML
+More training data allows TML to learn the patterns effectively, BUT because TML does ALL of this processing IN-MEMORY having too large of a training dataset  will slow down TML processing/ML

 2. TML applies several different algorithms to the streaming data: